 Many singles worry about when to reveal their past sins, education level, family dysfunction, or financial problems.
 They want to be fair and honest with the people they date.
 They also donʼt want to waste their time to later discover their date has out-of-control issues.
 Their concerns are understandable, but how and when they reveal or ask about issues can make or break a new relationship.
-This process can be navigated in a respectful and honest manner if singles know what to do.
+If singles know what to do, this process can be navigated in a respectful and honest manner.

 Should I share or ask about issues on a first date?

 Revealing personal issues on a first date may prove disastrous.
 It is not that singles should hide their issues in shame.
 Itʼs simply that a relationship needs time to build a foundation.
 A new tree needs to grow roots strong enough to support its heavy branches.
 Otherwise, it will fall.

 By choosing the right time to share their issues, singles are not being dishonest or misleading.
 They are simply exercising good boundaries and self-respect while showing others that there are many interesting things to learn about them.